ashwinv1184/FPGA-VSD-Projects/README.md

 # TASK-2:
 # UART LOOPBACK PROJECT:

+## Objective:
-## Objective: Implement a UART loopback mechanism where transmitted data is immediately received back, facilitating testing of UART functionality.
+To Implement a UART loopback mechanism where transmitted data is immediately received back, facilitating testing of UART functionality.

 UART - Stands for Universal Asynchronous Receiver-Transmitter (Hardware Communication Protocol).
 It is similar to a working principle of bluetooth.
 It is a serial communicating device used for short distance communication between devices, commonly used in computers, chips, microcontrollers etc...
 It has two pins, the TX (Transmitter) pin and RX (Receiver) pin.When the data is transmitted to the TX pin, it will instantly change its route path and receives the data to the RX pin of the respective module which is being programmed.